Baol77/BondFX/README.md

 **Numbers look wrong** — Confirm you are in the correct analysis mode (Capital Gain vs Income).
 FX values use rates at the time of the last data refresh.

-**Dividend Calendar shows wrong months** — The coupon frequency for that bond's ISIN prefix may be incorrect.
+**Dividend Calendar shows wrong months** — The coupon frequency for that bond's issuer country may be incorrect.
 Add an exception in `coupon-frequency.yaml`.

+**Dividend Calendar income seems too low** — Check the Tax % column for that bond.
+Withholding tax is applied to coupon income before it appears in the calendar.

-**Data is outdated** — The timestamp at the top shows the last refresh.
-Data auto-refreshes every 5 minutes.
+**Data is outdated** — The timestamp and age indicator (🟢/🟡/🔴) at the top of the page show when data was last loaded.
+Reload the page to fetch fresh data.

 ---